wylited/wylinotes/notes/Economics/Microeconomics/Opportunity Cost.md

 [[Opportunity Cost def. |Opportunity Cost]] describes the potential benefits that an entity misses out on when choosing one alternative over another.

 Once a choice has been made, all decision makers will face a cost.
-All choices affect [[Economic Agents]]
+All choices affect [[Economic Agents def.]]